-The first few months of the new year are always a busy time for Payroll Professionals.
-Keeping up with payroll and tax regulation changes is a seemingly endless but critical process.
+The first few months of the new year are always a busy time for payroll professionals.
+Keeping up with tax and payroll regulation changes is a seemingly endless but critical process.
 The tax reform bill brought with it many changes that may impact your employees and payroll this year.
 Below is an overview of the changes made and what they mean for your payroll in 2018.

 New Income-Tax Withholding Tables

 On January 11, 2018, the IRS released the updated income-tax withholding tables reflecting changes made by the tax reform legislation.
 Employers were required to implement the new tax tables no later than February 15, 2018.

 The new withholding tables were designed to work with Forms W-4 that workers had already filed with their employers.
 This feature helps to minimize the burden on both taxpayers and employers.
 Employees do not need to complete a new Form W-4 unless they wish to make a change.